kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 There are many risks in this area, and it is in a state of rapid change - we need to understand the risks, keep an eye on them, and work out how to mitigate them where we can.

-(I'm going to shamelessly plagiarise [Simon Willison's excellent "Lethal Trifecta for AI agents"](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/) article as it is an excellent overview of the risks.)
+(Due credit - a lot of the core ideas here come from [Simon Willison's excellent "Lethal Trifecta for AI agents article"](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/) - and Simon's blog in general is a great source of ideas and information about AI-assisted coding)

 ## What do we mean by Agentic AI